ruminder-hub/kafka-spring-boot/README.md

 You can also use Postman to do this.
 In logs producer will send the message and consumer will consume this, printing in the logs.

-* Before running the project, run the Kafka and Zookeeper.
-* cd kafka-eureka
-* mvn spring-boot:run
-* From new terminal open project and go to kafka-producer folder.
-* Run mvn spring-boot: run command
-*